zehua0417/checkmate.nvim/README.md

 ---
 ---Enter insert mode after `:CheckmateCreate`, require("checkmate").create()
 ---@field enter_insert_after_new boolean
 ---
+---Options for smart toggle behavior
+---This allows an action on one todo item to recursively affect other todo items in the hierarchy in sensible manner
+---The behavior is configurable with the following defaults:
+--- - Toggling a todo item to checked will cause all direct children todos to become checked
+--- - When all direct child todo items are checked, the parent todo will become checked
+--- - Similarly, when a child todo is unchecked, it will ensure the parent todo also becomes unchecked if it was previously checked
+--- - Unchecking a parent does not uncheck children by default.
+This can be changed.
+---@field smart_toggle checkmate.SmartToggleSettings
+---
 ---Enable/disable the todo count indicator (shows number of sub-todo items completed)
 ---@field show_todo_count boolean